martimy/flow_analyzer/README.md

 To analyze a network, you can upload a text file containing the network in DOT format.
 The app will parse the file, create a network graph, and display information about the edges and nodes in the network.

-Alternatively, you can use the built-in example network by checking the "Use example network" checkbox.

 ## How to Use

 To use the Flow Analyzer app, follow these steps: